Tennessee Education Lottery Scholarship Program (TELS)

 The Aspire Supplement award amount is $750 per semester in addition to Tennessee HOPE Scholarship, for a total of $2,750 per semester.
-Regardless of whether you graduated from an eligible high school, were home schooled, or graduated from an ineligible high school you must meet Tennessee HOPE Scholarship requirements (listed above) and the following income requirements to qualify for the Aspire Supplement:
+Regardless of whether you graduated from an eligible high school, were home schooled, graduated from an ineligible high school, or have a GED, you must meet Tennessee HOPE Scholarship requirements (listed above) and the following income requirements to qualify for the Aspire Supplement:

 - Parent(s) of the dependent student must have an Adjusted Gross Income of $36,000 or less on FAFSA.

 - An independent student must have an Adjusted Gross Income (including income of spouse, if applicable) of $36,000 or less on FAFSA.